Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-In this section, we describe the Doubly Slimmable Transformer (DST) framework in detail.
-Before presenting the DST framework, we first revisit the core components of the Transformer architecture \cite{vaswani2017attention}.
-Then, we introduce the DST framework, including the slimming strategies in width and depth, respectively.
-Finally, we take two typical VQA models, MCAN \cite{yu2019mcan} and UNITER \cite{chen2019uniter}, as examples to integrate with the proposed DST framework.
-Without loss of generality, our DST framework can be applied to arbitrary VQA models of Transformer-based architectures.
+In this section, we describe the bilaterally slimmable Transformer (BST) framework in detail.
+Before presenting the BST framework, we first revisit the core components of the Transformer architecture \cite{vaswani2017attention}.
+Then, we introduce the BST framework, including the slimming strategies for width and depth.
+We take three typical VQA models, MCAN \cite{yu2019mcan}, UNITER \cite{chen2019uniter}, and CLIP-ViL\cite{shen2021much} as examples and integrate then with the proposed BST framework.
+Without loss of generality, our BST framework can be applied to arbitrary VQA models of Transformer-based architectures.
+After that, we introduce the BST training strategy which consists of submodel architecture selection strategy and a knowledge distillation training stage.
+Finally, we provide in-depth comparisons to DynaBERT \cite{hou2020dynabert} in terms of methodology.